- Best corner TV mount

 For smooth extension from corners

-- Supports your box with many VESA patterns for different TV brands.
+- Supports your box with many VESA patterns for different television brands.

 - Able to maneuver and adjust the TV angle with just a finger.